Navigating testosterone replacement therapy costs: A simple guide

 - Monitor, adjust, and re-evaluate

 Once on TRT, schedule regular follow-ups.
-Most guidelines advise checking testosterone, hematocrit, and PSA at 3 to 6 months, then every 6 to 12 months if stable.[1],[6] Track how you feel: energy, sex drive, erections, strength, mood, and sleep.
-Adjust dose to keep testosterone in the mid-normal range, not the bodybuilder range.
+According to the 2018 Endocrine Society guideline, men on testosterone therapy should be monitored after initiation to assess response, adverse effects, and lab safety parameters, with early reassessment and ongoing follow-up once stable.[5]
+In practice, many guidelines advise checking testosterone, hematocrit, and PSA at 3 to 6 months, then every 6 to 12 months if stable.[1],[6] Track how you feel: energy, sex drive, erections, strength, mood, and sleep.
+Adjust dose to keep testosterone in a physiologic, mid-normal range.
 Revisit the decision every year, especially if your life circumstances, fertility plans, or health conditions change.

 Myth vs fact: testosterone in real life